In my ongoing quest to frugally feed my family and improve the quality of our diet, I had a bit of an epiphany.

 Sauerkraut – Homemade sauerkraut is super nutritious (great for your gut!) and cabbage, even organic, is cheap.
 Since most of the sauerkraut you see in stores is cooked, it’s “dead” and a very poor substitute for homemade.
 You can Google for easy sauerkraut instructions.
 Here is a recipe for a “no pound” method.
-I have this fermented veggie maker from Cultures for Health and I use it to make kraut easily.
+I have a fermented veggie maker kit that I use it to make kraut easily.

-Tortillas – Ummm, homemade tortillas are so delicious and don’t compare to store bought!
-I don’t have a cast iron tortilla press but it’s on my list of things to buy!
+Tortillas – Homemade tortillas are so delicious and don’t compare to store bought.
+I don’t have a cast iron tortilla press but it’s on my list of things to buy.
 You can get them from a mercado or amazon.com

 Bread – My oldest son is our resident bread baker.
 He loves to knead dough by hand and says it’s great for stress relief (from an 11 year old!).
 I want to challenge him to try his hand at homemade sourdough.

-Wheat Free Cookies – Ditto.
-These are outrageously priced in the stores, and I admit to the occasional impulse buy (fix: I now go shopping without kids!).
-Making cookies for my youngest at home is cheap and easy enough.
+Gluten Free Cookies – Ditto.
+These are outrageously priced in the stores, and I admit to the occasional impulse buy.
+Making cookies for my wheat-allergic family members at home is cheap and easy enough.

-Cream Soups – SO many recipes I have that are convenient (slow cooker recipes for instance) for my family call for cream soups.
+Cream Soups – So many recipes I have that are convenient (slow cooker recipes for instance) call for cream soups.
 I don’t buy these because they all contain wheat, MSG and other ingredients I want to avoid.
-I knew there had to be a substitute for this addition to recipes so I did a little searching and found that cream soup can be replaced by a simple white sauce!
-DUH.
-The cream soup serves as a thickener basically.
-Obviously if the recipe calls for “cream of mushroom soup”, you could add diced mushrooms.
-Finding out this info was a big forehead slapper!
+I found that cream soup can be replaced by a simple white sauce.
+The cream soup serves as a thickener.
+So if the recipe calls for “cream of mushroom soup”, you add diced mushrooms, “cream of celery”, celery.

 Pickles – My kids LOVE pickles, but I don’t buy them because commercially available pickles usually contain food dyes, HFCS and other ingredients I avoid.
 Homemade pickles (using a cold method) are more nutritious since they’re raw, lacto-fermented, not cooked.
 I planted cucumbers this year just so the kids could make pickles homemade.
 Can’t wait!

-What types of things do you make instead of buy?
-Got any great homemade recipes?
+What things do you make instead of buy?